-The data supplied by our data providers determines the accuracy of features on a map, and the accuracy of occurrence locations varies greatly.
-Some records will only state that the species was observed in Australia while others will be accurate to within less than 5m on the ground.
-Named locations are generally accurate to within 100m but this will depend on the context, eg the centre of a town in 1950 will probably not be the same as it is today.
+The data supplied by our data providers determines the accuracy of features on a map, and the spatial accuracy of occurrence locations varies greatly.
+Some records will only state that a species was observed in Australia while others will be accurate to within less than 5m on the ground.
+The Darwin Core term coordinateUncertaintyInMeters, where available, can help you view spatial accuracy.
+You can examine many of the Darwin Core terms for mapped occurrence records using the Spatial Portal’s legend

 No species may be reported for your area because:

 The Spatial Portal uses a variety of map layers.
 The basemaps come from Google, OpenStreetmap and a simple world political boundary outline map useful for publishing thumbnails of species distributions.
 The environmental and contextual layers come from over 60 international and national agencies.
 See http://spatial.ala.org.au/layers for a list of the layers with some metadata containing links to the data providers.

 Sometimes the data used to generate maps is incorrect.
 This may be because: